 Riding any motorcycle is inherently dangerous.
-These vehicles offer no protection to their riders during accidents; while a passenger vehicle’s frame, doors, and body panels can cushion the impact of a crash and protect the vehicle’s occupants, the force of impact goes straight to the rider and passenger when a motorcycle accident happens.
+These vehicles offer no protection to their riders during accidents; while a passenger vehicle’s frame, doors, and body panels can cushion the impact of a crash or car accident and protect the vehicle’s occupants, the force of impact goes straight to the rider and passenger when a motorcycle accident happens.

 Many critics of universal helmet laws justify their disagreement by stating the government should not have the right to tell an adult which risks he or she may take, and that choosing to wear a helmet while riding a motorcycle should remain a personal choice.
 However, the Insurance Institute for Highway Safety (IIHS) reports that helmets are about 67% effective in preventing brain injuries and 37% effective in preventing fatal head injuries.